gocodeup/rest-blog/src/main/resources/curriculum/iv-security/19-testing-oauth.md

 ## Creating the Access and Refresh Tokens

-In order to authenticate a `User` with our server, the `User` must actually exist and be given a role
+In order to authenticate a `User` with our server, the `User` must actually exist and be given a role.